 Our board of directors adopted our 2020 Plan in November 2020 and our stockholders approved our 2020 Plan in November 2020.
 Our 2020 Plan provides for the grant of incentive stock options (ISOs) to employees, including employees of any parent or subsidiary, and for the grant of nonstatutory stock options (NSOs), stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards and other forms of stock awards to employees, directors, and consultants, including employees and consultants of our affiliates.
-Our 2020 Plan is a successor to and continuation of our Prior Plan, and will become effective on the execution of the underwriting agreement related to this offering.
+Our 2020 Plan is a successor to and continuation of our Prior Plan, and became effective on the execution of the underwriting agreement related to this offering.

 Authorized Shares.
-Initially, the maximum number of shares of our common stock that may be issued under our 2020 Plan after it becomes effective will be 7,824,721 shares, which is the sum of (i) 4,132,681 new shares; plus (ii) the number of shares that remain available for issuance under our Prior Plan at the time our 2020 Plan becomes effective; and (iii) any shares subject to outstanding stock options or other stock awards that were granted under our Prior Plan that are forfeited, terminate, expire or are otherwise not issued.
-In addition, the number of shares of our common stock reserved for issuance under our 2020 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2021 (assuming the 2020 Plan becomes effective in 2020) through January 1, 2030, in an amount equal to 5% of the total number of shares of our capital stock outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by our board of directors.
-The maximum number of shares of our common stock that may be issued on the exercise of incentive stock options under our 2020 Plan is 23,474,163.
+Initially, the maximum number of shares of our common stock that may be issued under our 2020 Plan is 7,824,721 shares, which is the sum of (i) 4,132,681 new shares; plus (ii) the number of shares that were available for issuance under our Prior Plan at the time our 2020 Plan became effective; and (iii) any shares subject to outstanding stock options or other stock awards that were granted under our Prior Plan that are forfeited, terminate, expire or are otherwise not issued.
+In addition, the number of shares of our common stock reserved for issuance under our 2020 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2021 through January 1, 2030, in an amount equal to 5% of the total number of shares of our capital stock outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by our board of directors.
+The maximum number of shares of our common stock that may be issued on the exercise of incentive stock options under our 2020 Plan is 23.474.163.